mthormati/ApexCapacity/README.md

 # ApexCapacity

-Get capacity data of Apex Climbing Gym
+Get and collect occupancy data of Apex Climbing Gym.
+This data can then be visualized with a node app.